 Much of the discussion section is a re-statement of the results.
 I would suggest the authors focus more on interpreting the results from the study and describing how they relate to the published literature.

-We agree that the first paragraph of the discussion summarises the results of this study.
-We feel that this is required as this is the only summary of our findings in the paper, with results presented by outcome in the results section.
+We feel that this first paragraph is required as this is the only summary of our findings in the paper, with results presented by outcome in the results section.
 A large part of the relates to the limitations of the study, and the approaches that we took to mitigate them, that we felt needed to be discussed in order to put our results into context.
 We feel that paragraphs four and five of the discussion interpret the results from this study and relate to the published literature.
-However, we would be very happy to add any suggested literature references to the paper, as additional context can only improve the interpretation of our findings.
+However, we would be happy to add any specific literature references to the paper, as additional context can only improve the interpretation of our findings.

 This study had a large amount of missing data for the exposure and outcome variables of interest and this could be a source of significant bias.
 This is a major limitation of the study and warrants a thorough discussion (usually the 2nd to last paragraph).

-We agree that the proportion of missing data is a significant limitation of this study (as with many studies using routine surveillance data).
+We acknowledge that the proportion of missing data is a significant limitation of this study (as with many studies using routine surveillance data).
 As outlined above, to explore the impact of this we repeated all analyses using multiple imputation.
 This is discussed, along with the remaining limitations in the following sections:

 “Variable data completeness changed with time, with both BCG vaccination status and year of vaccination having a high percentage of missing data, which may not be missing completely at random.
 We therefore checked the robustness of our results with multiple imputation including regional variability, however an unknown missing not at random mechanism, or unmeasured confounding may still have introduced bias.
 We found a greatly increased risk of all-cause mortality for those vaccinated more than 10 years ago in the analysis with multiply imputed data, compared to the complete case analysis.
 This is likely to be driven by a missing not at random mechanism for years since vaccination, with older cases being both more likely to have been vaccinated more than 10 years previously and to also have an unknown year of vaccination.
 The high percentage of missing data also means that we were likely to be underpowered to detect an effect of BCG vaccination on sputum smear status and deaths due to TB (in those who died), with years since vaccination, and age at vaccination likely to be underpowered for all outcomes”